 Combining online and in-person experience in esports

-During the first few years, the eSerie A TIM witnessed significant growth in terms of audiences.
-The tournament organisers put in place many activities to stimulate audience participation, including the organisation of a roadshow in different parts of the country and an eSerie A roadshow which saw the tournament launch event at the Dacia Arena in Udine, at Milan Games Week, in Rome at the TIM headquarters, and at the Allianz Stadium in Turin.
+Over successive seasons, the eSerie A witnessed significant growth in terms of audiences.
+The tournament organisers put in place many activities to stimulate audience participation, including the organisation of a roadshow in different parts of the country and various events at the Dacia Arena in Udine, Milan Games Week, in Rome at the TIM headquarters and at the Allianz Stadium in Turin.

-Thanks to this, the tournament organisers were able to bring the competition closer to fans who were used to watching the competition on Twitch.
-The organisers also wanted to know the stories of those who came to play, to better fight the old-fashioned stereotype of a gamer.
+Thanks to this, the tournament organisers were able to bring the competition closer to fans who were used to watching across Twitch, YouTube and other digital platforms.

 “One of the most delicate aspects of this project was understanding how to enter an ecosystem such as gaming which in itself is a very specific niche, with its own references and its own grammar,” says Andrea Mariani.
 “Landing in this context with an institution like Lega Serie A could be risky and the perception of the arrival of a giant like Lega could be seen as an invasion.
 This is why we have always tried to work for but above all with the existing community, respecting the rules, the language and, in general, the sense of belonging of the community.”

-The eSerie A TIM championship is not just about playing the game, but also about reaching out to the audience on their own terms.
+The eSerie A championship is not just about playing the game, but about building an ecosystem that includes players, creators, clubs and platforms and reaching out to the audience on their own terms.
 The draft system has been a strategic move to involve the community and give space to the fan base, potential future players, and reinforce the movement's great value.

 "We want to talk to people who dream of getting to this competition," says Deantoni.
 "For me, getting to do events in different regions was a big step."